Kkevsterrr/personal_site/content/authors/admin/_index.md

 I created [Geneva](https://geneva.cs.umd.edu), a genetic algorithm that discovers ways to evade nation-state Internet censorship, and advise the censorship team in the [Breakerspace Lab](https://breakerspace.io).
-I am honored to be a winner of Facebook and USNEIX's [Internet Defense Prize](https://www.usenix.org/blog/facebook-and-usenix-announce-winners-2021-internet-defense-prize), IRTF's [Applied Network Research Prize](https://irtf.org/anrp/) (ANRP), a recipient of USENIX Security's [Distinguished Paper
+I am honored to be a winner of Facebook and USENIX's [Internet Defense Prize](https://www.usenix.org/blog/facebook-and-usenix-announce-winners-2021-internet-defense-prize), IRTF's [Applied Network Research Prize](https://irtf.org/anrp/) (ANRP), a recipient of USENIX Security's [Distinguished Paper